BrodaNoel/cv/README.md

 * Facebook: @BrodaNoel (a little bit about me)
 * Spotify: @BrodaNoel (a little bit about music I like)

 Yeah...
-You can find me in everyplace just looking for "BrodaNoel".
+You can find me in every place just looking for "BrodaNoel".

 ## A bit of my history
 From 2007 to 2010 I was working creating PHP sites and VB.NET programs just for fun.
 But then, in 2010, I started working on the IT World.